vikingJason/5eVaultMain/content/2. DM Tools/Rules/Home Brew Rules.md

 #### Fall Back
 Whenever a creature takes the Press the Attack bonus action against you, you can use your reaction to yield ground.
 You move backwards 5 feet, and your attacker does not gain an expertise die against you from using Press the Attack.
 As part of its action, your attacker can move 5 feet towards you.
 Neither you nor the attacker provoke opportunity attacks from this movement.
 A creature using the Rage class feature can’t choose to Fall Back.

+#### Dragging An Ally
+While adjacent to a willing ally, you can use your reaction to grab them by the hand and pull them along with your movement even if they've already expended all of theirs.
+While doing so, every foot of movement costs you an additional 2 feet of movement, and the ally cannot use their reaction.
+This movement provokes opportunity attacks as normal.

+### Pulling From Below

+If you are at least 5 feet below your target, your target is your size or smaller, and you aren't [[grappled]] or [[restrained]], you gain an expertise die on [[Strength]] checks and saving throws made against it.

 <br>